tigoe/SoundExamples/docs/tone.md

 ````

 Upload this sketch to your MKR board.
 When you turn the potentiometer, slowly, you should hear discrete pitches, the same pitches you'd hear if you play the notes on a piano in sequence.
 Now you've got a method for converting from note number to pitch.
 That will be handy when you want to compose music in code.

+*For more on MIDI note to pitch mapping, see [Note names, MIDI numbers and frequencies](https://newt.phys.unsw.edu.au/jw/notes.html) from the University of New South Wales*